Master of science (2 year) Full time

-Do you want to understand and analyze international relations today in terms of diplomacy, development and environmental sustainability?
+Do you want to understand and analyse international relations today in terms of diplomacy, development and environmental sustainability?
 This program provides the opportunity to adapt to the new global reality.

-The program increases the practical understanding of international interactions through placement schemes, both at organizations and at other universities, particularly universities abroad utilizing the existing exchange agreements.
+The program increases the practical understanding of international interactions through (optional) internships and academic exchange programs.

 Showing programme structure for students starting 2017